 In a minute, we’ll talk about the qualities of oats, i.e. calories, carbs, glycemic index, fiber, etc. Before we do, however, we have to have a little chat about the most important factor in this equation…YOU!

-You see, bodybuilders are not you, that is, unless you’re actually a bodybuilder (wink, wink, Blythe) Most bodybuilders have metabolisms that handle carbohydrates very well in comparison to the rest of us.
+You see, bodybuilders are not “you”, that is, unless you’re actually a bodybuilder (wink, wink, Blythe) Most bodybuilders have metabolisms that handle carbohydrates very well in comparison to the rest of us.
 That doesn’t mean that bodybuilders aren’t susceptible to getting fat, they can and do put on fat, but many of them are able to handle carbohydrates better than the general population.
-Their bodies have a tendency to respond to a calorie-counting model because their metabolisms are good at handling carbs and because they don’t suffer wild swings in blood sugar, which often leads to hunger in cravings in us unlucky folks who are prone towards blood sugar swings…
+Their bodies have a tendency to respond to a calorie-counting model because their metabolisms are good at handling carbs and because they don’t suffer wild swings in blood sugar when they do consume some starch, which often leads to hunger in cravings in us unlucky folks who are prone towards blood sugar swings…

 This, by the way, is why many naturally fit personal trainers will squint suspiciously at clients that aren’t losing weight despite following the very same diet that works like a champ for them…they just don’t understand that, metabolically speaking, we’re as different on the inside as we are on the outside…